 But the sound of the musicians shouldn’t consistently dominate or overpower the congregation.
 In the New Testament the predominant sound when the church gathers is the singing of the congregation (Eph.
 5:19, Col. 3:16).
 They constitute the real worship team.

 Monitoring the volume according to the situation is something both the sound engineer and the band should be aware of.
 The band should play less or more, louder or softer, depending on the situation.
 It’s also a good idea to check your volume by listening from out front, or asking someone you trust (who’s not at the sound board) to evaluate it for you.
 And keep in mind that it may be too soft as well as too loud.

 We’ve also found that factors like poor EQ (which can make a band sound loud), where someone sits in the room, and people’s tastes and preconceptions can all play a part in what constitutes a “loud” band.
 Obviously, each of those situations requires a different response.

-The issue of volume is something we’ve discussed in our church for years, especially as it relates to how it affects hearing.
-If you’re interested, here’s a document we give to people when they have questions about the volume of the band.
+The issue of volume is something we discussed in my old church for years, especially as it relates to how it affects hearing.
+If you’re interested, here’s a document we gave to people when they had questions about the volume of the band.
 It addresses the concerns for hearing damage more specifically.